Wamy-Dev/EmuMark/README.md

 # EmuMark
-Benchmark software for emulators, just rebranded from EmuBench!
+Benchmark software for emulators.
+No ETA